chrbirks/dev_env/README.md

 | ... <kbd>TAB</kbd> | toggle selected occurence on/off |
 | ... <kbd>i</kbd> | enter edit mode |

+Searching with `deadgrep`
+Install package `deadgrep` and call the command `deadgrep`.
+It can be used for narrowing searches to file types, folders and supportes regex.

 ### Projectile shortcuts
 | Shortcut | Description |
 | -------- | ----------- |